caiodsa-lab/caiodsa-lab.github.io/scripts/readme.md

 # Scripts - caiodsa-lab.github.io

-The [typescript/](typescript/) Folder Contain TypeScript Used on WebSite
+The [typescript/](typescript/) Folder Contain TypeScript Used on This WebSite.